Pharisee and the Publican: Depiction in art

 The parable has been depicted in a variety of religious art, being especially significant in Eastern Orthodox iconography.
 There are works on the parable by artists such as James Tissot, John Everett Millais, Hans Holbein the Younger, and Gustave Doré.

+Depiction in literature

+The parable is retold in the popular 1853 novel The Heir of Redclyffe by Charlotte Mary Yonge.